Cleveland Clinic has established a Susac Syndrome Program to provide clinical services for patients with Susac syndrome.

 Susac Syndrome and MyConsult Online Second Opinion

 The Susac Syndrome Program is committed to increasing awareness of Susac syndrome among physicians throughout the world.
-Accordingly, Dr. Rennebohm and other members of our the team are available to present information and research about Susac syndrome at medical institutions and meetings anywhere in the world.
+Accordingly, members of our the team are available to present information and research about Susac syndrome at medical institutions and meetings anywhere in the world.

 Cleveland Clinic Main Campus